gvwilson/sdxjs/style-checker/index.md

 {% include multi pat='*.js' fill='upper middle lower' %}
 {% include file file='run-find-ancestors.out' %}

-Good: we can recover the chain of inheritance.
+Good: we can recover the <span i="chain of inheritance">chain of inheritance</span>.
 Finding method definitions is also straightforward:

 {% include file file='find-methods.js' %}

 And finally,
-we can print a <span g="markdown">Markdown</span>-formatted table showing which methods are defined in which class:
+we can print a <span g="markdown" i="Markdown">Markdown</span>-formatted table showing which methods are defined in which class:

 {% include file file='run-find-methods.raw.out' %}